bclynch/edm/README.md

 # EDM

 ## Todos
-- Grab eventbrite banner images
+- Create watching table + functionality for users for an event.
+Only for logged in.
-- Implement event brite widget for buying tickets
+- Create follow table for artists and venues.
-- Create watching table + functionality for users for an event
+    - Feed view for new stuff

 - Home page
   - ~~Search box in header with location / date~~